gfldex/raku-meta6-bin/README.md

 # META6-bin
 [![Build Status](https://travis-ci.org/gfldex/perl6-meta6-bin.svg?branch=master)](https://travis-ci.org/gfldex/perl6-meta6-bin)

-Create and check META6.json files.
+Create and check META6.json files and module skeletons.

 Depends on `git` and `curl` in `$PATH` and got a timeout of 60s for each call to both.

+Module skeletons include basic directories, `META6.json`, `t/meta.t` and a `README.md`.
+The latter includes a link to [travis-ci](https://travis-ci.org/).

 # SYNOPSIS